Golden monkey: Diet

 The golden monkey has a diet that consists primarily of young bamboo leaves, fruits, bamboo branchlets, bamboo shoots, invertebrates, flowers, and shrubs.
-However, the golden monkey is an opportunistic feeder, and its diet can easily be influenced by the availability of fruit.
-During seasons where ripe fruit is available, the golden monkey tends to feed more on fruit.
+However, the golden monkey is an opportunistic feeder, and the availability of fruit can easily influence its diet.
+During seasons when ripe fruit is available, the golden monkey tends to feed more on fruit.
 The golden monkey may also feed on various flowers and shrubs when they are available.
-The most frequent invertebrate eaten is the pupae of lepidopterous larvae picked from leaves.
+The most frequently eaten invertebrates are the pupae of lepidopterous larvae picked from leaves.
 Bamboo tends to be the most frequently eaten because it is often more available year-round.

 Conservation

 The golden monkey is listed as endangered on the IUCN Red List.
 Certain activities may threaten the conservation of the golden monkey.
-Illegal activities that harm the ecosystem, such as tree extraction and bamboo removal, are serious threats.
+Illegal activities that harm ecosystems, such as tree extraction and bamboo removal, pose serious threats.
 Some research indicates that tree removal poses a more serious risk.